metabrainz/musicbrainz-server/INSTALL.md

 3. Install dependencies

-    First install one module as a system package (it is used by a database function):

-        sudo apt-get install libjson-xs-perl

-    To install the other dependencies for MusicBrainz Server, make sure you are in the MusicBrainz source code directory and run the following:
+    To install the dependencies for MusicBrainz Server, make sure you are in the MusicBrainz source code directory and run the following:

         cpanm --installdeps --notest .